-Information is provided below about Ativan (lorazepam) dependency and how to reduce the drug safely.
-For long-term benzo users, it is vital to undergo a licensed benzo detox program.
-We recommend learning about the mechanics of drugs in general, and more specifically, benzodiazepines, prior to attempting to reduce and gradually eliminate the medication.
-In the early days of benzodiazepine drugs coming to market, these drugs were considered ultra-safe and with few to none of the issues we now know that can arise after Ativan dependence has developed.9
+Information is provided below about Ativan (lorazepam) dependency and how to taper the drug safely.
+For long-term benzo users, it is highly recommended to consider a licensed benzo holistic detox program.
+We recommend learning about the mechanics of benzodiazepines prior to attempting to reduce and gradually eliminate the medication.
+In the early days of benzodiazepine drugs coming to market, these drugs were considered ultra-safe, and with few to none of the issues we now know that can arise after Ativan dependence has developed.9

-Ativan is a sedative prescribed for anxiety, insomnia, and alcohol withdrawal to prevent seizures.
-Lorazepam also causes quite a number of side effects and carries a significant burden of benzo withdrawal symptoms, especially when discontinuation is too rapid.1
+Ativan is a sedative prescribed for anxiety, insomnia, and alcohol cessation to prevent seizures.
+Lorazepam also causes quite a number of adverse effects and carries a significant burden of such symptoms, especially when discontinuation is too rapid.1

-Below we will discuss the side effects and withdrawal symptoms associated with Ativan dependence in more detail.
+Below we will discuss the characteristics associated with tapering Ativan in more detail.

 Suicidal thoughts